EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 ## MGnify notebooks running on Galaxy infrastructure
 The MGnify Notebooks architecture is designed to be broadly host-agnostic.
-The notebooks are standard Jupyter notebooks and, following installation of the necesary language kernels and packages, can be used on any computer.
+The notebooks are standard Jupyter notebooks and following installation of the necesary language kernels and packages can be used on any computer.
 The libraries and versions used are listed in Conda [@anaconda] environment files, which helps accelerate the installation and ensure the reproducibility of environments.
 Finally, the environment and notebooks are packaged as Docker [@merkel2014docker] images and these images are the primary way to use the MGnify Notebooks.